 A good video communicates your message succinctly and memorably.
 It's not only the moving picture, but it's also the words that you say or display.
 You can create a video of an office tour, a music video, a how-to video, or anything else that suggests itself to you that's informative and would interest your audience.
 Keep it 2-3 minutes long to encourage folks to watch the whole thing and comment on it.

-These can be thought of as epic blog posts that go beyond the length, style, and approach of your usual post.
+These can be considered epic blog posts that go beyond the length, style, and approach of your usual post.
 You need a good writer, a good designer, and a good idea.
 The idea has to be something your audience wants, the content has to be well-written, and the design attractive to your audience.
-Guides are helpful for collecting email addresses if you offer them in exchange for contact info.
-Remember, readability depends on layout and presentation as much as it depends on an excellent writing style.
+Guides help collect email addresses if you offer them in exchange for contact info.
+Remember, readability depends on layout and presentation as much as an excellent writing style.

 These could also be called rants.
 These pieces of content have a decidedly different tone than your typical post.
 This is not a careful and researched discussion of a topic.
 It is stronger and more expressive.
 The more vociferous your presentation, the more likely it is to be read and shared.
 This is a first-person take on a hot topic or big issue relevant to your industry and niche.
 You get stronger search ranking and shareability when you address popular topics.
-This is not suggested as a daily thing, use with caution.
+This is not suggested as a daily thing; use it with caution.
 Be civil, don't degenerate into attacking.
-Be clear this is your take, your position, your opinion, and be humble.
+Be clear; this is your take, your position, and your opinion, and stay humble.

 Your content has to stand out if you want to succeed in content marketing and engage your audience.
 There are a lot of possibilities.
 Varying your content type can also have a strong impact on your audience, and if you're tracking metrics, you'll soon see what lands best.
-Regardless of the form you use, your content speaks to an audience, and the audience listens, shares, learns, and converts.
+Regardless of your form, your content speaks to an audience, and the audience listens, shares learns, and converts.

 All the most engaging content shares at least one common quality.
 It is based on originality of thought.
-Be daring, unique, and original so you stand out in what has become a sea of the same old content.
+Be daring, unique, and original, so you stand out in a sea of the same old content.